Berkeley, California: Parks and recreation

 The city has many parks, and promotes greenery and the environment.
-The city has planted trees for years and is a leader in the nationwide effort to re-tree urban areas.
 Tilden Regional Park lies east of the city, occupying the upper extent of Wildcat Canyon between the Berkeley Hills and the San Pablo Ridge.
 The city is also heavily involved in creek restoration and wetlands restoration, including a planned daylighting of Strawberry Creek along Center Street.
 The Berkeley Marina and East Shore State Park flank its shoreline at San Francisco Bay and organizations like the Urban Creeks Council and Friends of the Five Creeks, the former of which is headquartered in Berkeley, support the riparian areas in the town and coastlines as well.
 César Chávez Park, near the Berkeley Marina, was built at the former site of the city dump.

 Landmarks and historic districts

 The historic Shattuck Hotel, built in 1910 in a Mission Revival style.

 165 buildings in Berkeley are designated as local landmarks or local structures of merit.
 Of these, 49 are listed in the National Register of Historic Places, including: